prajaviS/Payment-Gateway-Integration/README.md

 ## How to Use

 To use this project, you can simply clone or download the repository and open the `index.html` file in your web browser.
-The website is designed to be easy to use, and the payment gateway integration is handled by the `razorpay.php` file.
+The website is designed to be easy to use, and the payment gateway integration is handled by the razorpay API .

 If you want to modify the website, you can edit the HTML and CSS files to suit your needs.
-You can also modify the `razorpay.php` file to customize the payment processing logic.

 ## Contributions